SharpeRAD/Cake.ImageOptimizer/README.md

 ## Plays well with

-If your looking to store images in S3 check out [Cake.Services](https://github.com/SharpeRAD/Cake.AWS.S3).
+If your looking to store images in S3 check out [Cake.AWS.S3](https://github.com/SharpeRAD/Cake.AWS.S3).

-If your looking to distribute your images using CloudFront's CDN then check out [Cake.Services](https://github.com/SharpeRAD/Cake.AWS.CloudFront).
+If your looking to distribute your images using CloudFront's CDN then check out [Cake.AWS.CloudFront](https://github.com/SharpeRAD/Cake.AWS.CloudFront).

 ## License

-Copyright (c) 2015 - 2016 Phillip Sharpe
+Copyright (c) 2015 - 2017 Phillip Sharpe

-Cake.Topshelf is provided as-is under the MIT license.
+Cake.ImageOptimizer is provided as-is under the MIT license.
 For more information see [LICENSE](https://github.com/SharpeRAD/Cake.ImageOptimizer/blob/master/LICENSE).